MoTTTT/podzone/docs/externalServices.md

 1. Internet name service (DNS)
 1. Certificate for https

+### As-is implementation

-These are currently provisioned as follows
+The non function requirements are currently provisioned as follows

 1. Storage is supplied to the network using a NFS server, sigiriya
 1. Internet ingress is implemented using fibre router port forwarding to multiple internal network IP:Port listeners